 So I constantly created colored pencil artwork with few or no bright highlights.

 I eventually began outlining highlights during the drawing process.
 It was much easier to work around highlights if I knew in advance where they were.
 It’s still all-too-easy to layer color over the highlights, but it happens much less frequently than it used to.

 I’ve also started outlining shadows, as the drawing at the right shows.
 The heaviest lines are the outside edges.
 I use a medium weight dotted line to define the strongest shadows and a light, dotted or broken line to outline highlights.
 I transfer all those lines, and they provide a clear map for developing highlights and shadows.

 I’ve also learned how to lift color after it’s on the paper.
 For highlights with extremely soft edges, I now glaze color lightly over the highlight, then lift color from the brightest areas with an eraser, sticky-stuff, or tape.

 It’s also possible to burnish a lighter color over a darker color to create a subtle highlight.

 Use all three methods to draw a range of highlights.

 Mistake #2: Getting Too Dark Too Soon

 I like my colored pencil drawings to look like my oil paintings.
 It is possible, but it takes a light hand and lots of layers.
-When I was first getting started with colored pencils, I didn’t know that and I often put too many darks on the paper too early in the drawing process.
+When I first started colored pencils, I didn’t know that and I often drew too many dark values too early in the drawing process.

 And often over the highlights (see Mistake #1).